erickishimwe/ASSINMENT-ISHIMWE-ERIC-27744/README.md

 # ASSINMENT-ISHIMWE-ERIC--27744

-Here is the concise, high-scoring answer for Step 1: Problem Definition of your assignment, covering all required elements for a Mastery Project.

-Step 1: Problem Definition (2 pts)
 Business Context
 East African E-Retail is an e-commerce platform operating in the Retail industry across two key regions: Kigali and Musanze.